 From there, he had a storied career involving learning to become a pilot, working for a retail giant, traveling throughout Africa for game hunts, becoming a Nevada cattle baron, and no small amount of philanthropy.

 What’s more, he loved Reno – and Reno loved him back.
-The Wilbur D. May Museum contains Wilbur’s extensive personal collection of exciting objects.
+The Wilbur D. May Museum contains Wilbur’s extensive collection of exciting objects.
 It’s a great place to learn about the history of Reno, Nevada, his global travels, and World War history.

 See Related: Best Wedding Destinations in the US